rent-to-buy-schemes

 Those not already on the property ladder can be forgiven for losing hope as the great Australian dream becomes less and less attainable.
 It’s easy then to understand why alternative paths to home ownership like rent to buy (RTB) are becoming more popular - but before diving in, here’s what you should know.

-Rent to buy schemes (or rent to own) allow a buyer to agree a sale price with a seller for some point in the future (normally two to five years).
-The sale price remains in place, but might have a built in appreciation rate as part of the contract.
-OwnHome for example, a company that facilitates rent to buy deals in Australia, has a 3.8% annual appreciation rate on the sale price.
+Rent-to-buy schemes (or rent-to-own) allow a buyer to agree a sale price with a seller for some point in the future (normally two to five years).
+The sale price remains in place, but might have a built-in appreciation rate as part of the contract.

-In the mean time, the buyer moves in to the property as a tenant, paying the seller rent as well as an ongoing ‘option to buy’ fee.
-When the lease term expires, the sum of these extra payments is normally subtracted from the final sale price.
+In the meantime, the buyer moves into the property as a tenant, paying the seller rent as well as an ongoing ‘option to buy’ fee.
+When the lease term expires, the total of these extra payments is typically deducted from the final sale price.

-How to use a RTB scheme to your advantage
+How to use an RTB scheme to your advantage

 The lease agreement will generally specify a regular rental rate, which is usually above market value, an ongoing ‘option to buy’ fee, and a sale price at the terms conclusion.
 There is no requirement for a deposit, stamp duty or lenders mortgage insurance.